 In 2005, the institute also developed a new standard and product certification for daycare, K-12 and healthcare facilities.
 This is an extension of the Greenguard Indoor Air Quality Certification Program.

 Asthma, allergies, and headaches can be caused by exposure to VOCs, and improving the air quality in schools, day care centers and healthcare facilities has been found to have a positive impact on children's health, attendance, productivity, and test scores.
 These VOCs are a result of chemical emissions from furniture, construction materials and cleaning supplies in schools.

-Called the Greenguard Children and Schools Certification Program, it was developed by evaluating chemical sensitivities of children, along with unique building characteristics of schools.
+Called the Greenguard Gold Certification, and formerly known as the Greenguard Children and Schools Certification Program, it was developed by evaluating chemical sensitivities of children, along with unique building characteristics of schools.
 It presents the most stringent product emissions criteria to date for low-emitting materials.